 Easley Hot Springs is a seasonal hot springs site with natural mineral pools

-Easley Hot Springs sits about 14 miles north of Ketchum and Sun Valley along Idaho State Highway 75 in the Sawtooth National Recreation Area.
-Easley's main attractions are mountain views, a family‑friendly mineral pool, and a simple, low‑key vibe.
+Easley Hot Springs sits in the Sawtooth National Recreation Area about 14 miles north of Ketchum and Sun Valley along Idaho State Highway 75.
+Its main attractions are mountain views, a family‑friendly mineral pool, and a simple, low‑key vibe.

 Here, you can soak with the backdrop of the Boulder Mountains and enjoy a ton of other outdoor adventures, including hiking, fishing, biking, skiing, and more.

-Access is simple via fully paved Highway 75 near mile marker 142.4, with a short side road and on‑site parking.
+Access is simple -- via fully paved Highway 75 near the mile marker 142.4, with a short side road and on‑site parking.

 Easley Hot Springs Water & Soaking